 Electrospinning of Cisplatin-Loaded Cellulose Nanofibers for Cancer Drug Delivery

-Proceedings of the ASME 2014 International Mechanical Engineering Congress & Exposition, IMECE2014
+Proceedings of the International Mechanical Engineering Congress and Exposition

 Cellulosic nanofibers have been electrospun with an antitumor agent Cisplatin.
 Cellulose acetate (CA) and Cisplatin were co-electrospun using a coaxial electrospinning system.
 For the outer sheath, a solution of 7.5wt% CA in Acetone and DMAc (2:1) was used.
 The inner core consisted of Cisplatin dissolved in DMF at a concentration of 5mg/ml.
 Drug-loaded nanofibers from Cellulose pulp (2wt%) dissolved in NMMO.
 H2O were also produced.
 The solutions were electrospun in a high voltage electric field of 25–30 kV.
 Characterization of neat and drug-loaded nanofibers was performed using Scanning electron microscopy (SEM) and Energy Dispersive X-Ray Spectroscopy (EDS).
 The characterization studies have shown the formation of nanofibers having both sporadic beads with internal agglomeration and conjugation of Cisplatin on the nanofiber surfaces.